Asapgiri/dunakeke.hu/README.md

 - [x] random login failure bug and password hash deletion fix
     - [x] user logic dto didn't contain the password hash, so it avoided to save it back on update
 - [x] check if saving per-user site statistics hurts GDPR: they do not
+- [x] post tags
+    - [x] should show up on front page
+    - [x] tags should prevent public listing of posts